A mobility scooter is a great way to remain mobile and independent. Here are our top tips to help you get the model that really suits you.

 Bigger wheels, pneumatic tyres and good suspension make for the most comfortable ride and are almost essential for use on cobbled streets.
 Also consider how much back support and seat padding you need.
 If you have back problems, make sure there is sufficient support in the seat and back.

 How far will you need to go on the scooter?
 The range of your scooter depends on the capacity and condition of your batteries as well as the load carried and the terrain.
 Scooter specifications indicate a range based on flat ground, an average load, and batteries that are fully charged and tip-top condition.
+The specifications are based on an idealised standard that is useful for comparison, but should not be relied upon for a specific journey.

 5 Will it suit you?